49 West North Street

 Godparents must meet all of the following criteria, which are established by universal

-Church law and which do not vary from place to place.
+Church law, which do not vary from place to place.
 Godparents must:

 Be an active, practicing Catholic.
-(A practicing Catholic is one who attends Mass regularly on Sundays and Holy Days and is sincerely devoted to his or her faith in Christ and His Church.
-In other words, be registered in a Catholic parish and be able to obtain from his or her Parish Priest a letter of eligibility.)
+(A practicing Catholic is one who attends Mass regularly on Sundays and Holy Days and is sincerely devoted to his or her faith in Jesus Christ and His Church.
+In other words, be registered in a Catholic parish and be able to obtain from his or her Parish Priest a Letter of Eligibility.

 Be at least sixteen (16) years of age.